firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 AWS Trusted Advisor - AWS Trusted Advisor is an online resource to help you reduce cost, increase performance, and improve security by optimizing your AWS environment.
 AWS Trusted Advisor provides real-time guidance to help you provision your resources following AWS best practices.
 It is not used to get operational insights of AWS resources.

-# Question 9 Which AWS serverless service allows you to prepare data for analytics?
+#  # question 9 Which AWS serverless service allows you to prepare data for analytics?

 1. Amazon Athena
 2. Amazon Redshift